goal000/CD/README.md

 # CD
-Don't use this repo for copying in exams
+`Note:` Don't use this repo for copying in exams